 The Lord Lyon King of Arms is responsible for granting all coats of arms in Scotland and will consider Petitions, as applications for arms are called, from people who are legally domiciled in Scotland and those who were born in Scotland.
 The Lord Lyon can also consider petitions from people living in Commonwealth countries which do not have their own heraldic authorities.
 Normally the Lord Lyon would expect there to be some Scottish connection.
 A grant of arms is not automatic and there is no statutory right to a coat of arms.

 Descendants bearing the same surname of someone who already has a coat of arms recorded in Scotland can apply for a matriculation or re-recording of the ancestor’s arms, either with a small difference or without if they are the heir.
 The Lord Lyon will allow a matriculation if the applicant can prove their descent by the production of statutory records, such as birth, marriage and death certificates, entries in the Old Parish Registers, wills and testaments.

-For more detailed information on heraldry and its use in Scotland and on recordings after 1916, enquiries should be directed to the Court of the Lord Lyon, HM New Register House, Edinburgh EH1 3YT.
+For more detailed information on heraldry and its use in Scotland and on recordings less than 100 years old, enquiries should be directed to the Court of the Lord Lyon, HM New Register House, Edinburgh EH1 3YT.
 Information can also be found on the Court of the Lord Lyon's website.